 And I know I was raving about the octopus at Tahona earlier in this article, but the dishes here are almost as good.
 Here though it’s under the banner of “New American Cuisine” from renowned chef Trey Foshee.

 And that’s not all that you can do in La Jolla.
-Look out for some great events in 2020 including the La Jolla Concours d’Elegance, which draws vintage car enthusiasts to the luxury seaside village.
+While it’s been cancelled in 2020 and 2021, La Jolla Concours d’Elegance, will run April 22-24, 2022, and draw vintage car enthusiasts to the luxury seaside village.
 Look out for cocktail parties, VIP Steam Punk parties and the signature Concours d’Elegance car show.
-It’s all held at Scripps Park overlooking scenic La Jolla Cove, from April 17-19, 2020.
+It’s all held at Scripps Park overlooking scenic La Jolla Cove.

 For more information about the region, head to lajollabythesea.com.